phaxio/phaxio-dotnet/Docs/README-csharp-v2.md

 If you want to know what countries are supported by Phaxio, you can call this method:

-    Dictionary<string, Pricing> supportedCountries = phaxio.ListSupportedCountries();
+    PagedResult<Country> supportedCountries = phaxio.ListSupportedCountries();

-This returns a Dictionary with the country names as keys, and a Pricing object that has the price per page.
+This returns a PagedResult with the country names as keys, and a Pricing object that has the price per page.

 ### Testing callbacks (web hooks)